aarenson/PHPCap/docs-md/DeveloperGuide.md

 Example Setup on Ubuntu 16
 -----------------------------------------
-To set up PHPCap on Ubuntu 16, execute the following commands:
+To set up PHPCap for development on Ubuntu 16, execute the following commands:

 ```shell
 sudo apt-get install php php-curl php-xml php-mbstring